dwavesystems/dwave-ocean-sdk/docs/examples/topology_samplers.rst

 Creating a Chimera Sampler
 --------------------------

-As detailed in :ref:`cpu`, you might want to use a classical solver while developing your code or writing tests.
+As detailed in :ref:`using_cpu`, you might want to use a classical solver while developing your code or writing tests.
 However, it is sometimes useful to work with a software solver that behaves more like a quantum computer.